Dark Cloud: Gameplay

 Unlike most action role-playing games, instead of the characters leveling up, their weapons do.
 Weapons attain "absorption points" with each kill.
 Once a certain number of points has been reached, the weapon can be leveled up.
 However, weapons wear out over time, and it is necessary to repair them in order to prevent them from breaking.
 With the exception of each characters' starting weapon, a broken weapon is immediately removed from the player's inventory and cannot be retrieved or repaired.
 To upgrade a weapon, the player can attach stat-increasing items (attack power, speed, ability to kill different types of monsters, elemental attributes, etc.), but a single weapon can only carry a limited number of attachments.
 These attachments are absorbed into the weapon when it is leveled up, freeing up space for more attachments.
 When a weapon reaches level five, it can be transformed into a "SynthSphere", which carries 60% of the weapon's power and attributes.
 This sphere can then be attached to another weapon, and absorbed into it when it levels up, just like a regular attachment.
 The characters themselves can only grow stronger with the consumption of particular items, which can increase their health points, water meter and defense.

-Dark Cloud features six main characters; three melee fighters and three ranged fighters, with each using a different weapon.
-Each character also has a unique ability that allows them to move through the dungeons; for example, Xiao can jump across chasms that other characters can not.
+Dark Cloud features six main character: three melee fighters and three ranged fighters, each using a different weapon.
+Each character also has an individual ability that allow them to move through the dungeons.
+For example, Xiao can jump across chasms that other characters can not.